Gar: Evolutionary history

 Gars are considered to be the only surviving members of the Ginglymodi, a group of bony fish that flourished in the Mesozoic.
 The oldest known ginglymodians appeared during the Middle Triassic, over 240 million years ago.
-Because they have the slowest known rate of molecular evolution among all jawed vertebrates, it has also slowed down their rate of speciation.
+They exhibit the slowest known rate of molecular evolution among all jawed vertebrates, with DNA evolving up to a thousand times more slowly than in other groups, which has consequently reduced their rate of speciation.
 The closest living relatives of gars are the bowfin, with the gars and bowfin together forming the clade Holostei; both lineages diverged during the Late Permian.

 The closest extinct relatives of gar are the Obaichthyidae, an extinct group of gar-like fishes from the Early Cretaceous of Africa and South America, which likely diverged from the ancestors of true gars during the Late Jurassic.
 The oldest anatomically modern gar is Nhanulepisosteus from the Upper Jurassic (Kimmeridgian) of Mexico, around 157 million years old.
 Nhanulepisosteus inhabited a marine environment unlike modern gars, indicating that gars may have originally been marine fish prior to invading freshwater habitats before the Early Cretaceous.
 Although most succeeding gar fossils are known from freshwater environments, at least some marine gars are known to have persisted into the Late Cretaceous, with the likely marine Herreraichthys known from Mexico and the definitely marine Grandemarinus known from Morocco.

 Gars diversified in western North America throughout the Early Cretaceous.
 Atractosteus and Lepisosteus had already diverged by the end of the Early Cretaceous, about 105 million years ago.
 From western North America, gars dispersed to regions as disparate as Africa, India, South America and Europe, and fossil remains of gars were widespread worldwide by the end of the Cretaceous.

 Several different gar genera survived the Cretaceous–Paleogene extinction event, although they remained restricted to North America and Europe after this point.
 One species (Atractosteus grandei, a relative of the modern alligator gar) is the oldest known articulated vertebrate specimen of the Cenozoic, with one fossil specimen dated to just a few thousand years after the Chicxulub impact, indicating a rapid recovery of freshwater ecosystems.
 Two short-snouted gar genera, Masillosteus and Cuneatus, are known from the Eocene in western North America and Europe, but disappear shortly afterwards.
 Lepisosteus and Atractosteus show a similar initial distribution and eventual contraction, but both genera dispersed to eastern North America prior to their disappearance from western North America and Europe, with Atractosteus also dispersing further south to the Neotropics.
 Eastern North America has since served as a vital refugium for gars, with Lepisosteus undergoing a diversification throughout it.